luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

 ---
-author: Student1 first and last name, Student2, Student3
-title: "Title of the template blog"
+author: Luc Dop, Sabina Grădinariu, Nawmi Nujhat, Vincent van Vliet
+title: "Energy Consumption Comparison: Python 3.14 vs Python 3.11"
 image: "../img/p1_measuring_software/gX_template/cover.png"
-date: 03/03/2022
+date: 24/02/2025
 summary: |-
-  abstract Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-  Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+   This study explores the energy consumption differences between Python 3.14 and Python 3.11, testing the claim that Python 3.14 has a 30% speed improvement over previous versions.
+We run the same computational tasks in controlled environments and measure power usage, execution time, and efficiency.
+Our setup includes automation, Docker containers, and system configurations to ensure replicability.
 ---

-Body lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-This problem takes another level if we are counting on these measurements to make **groundbreaking research contributions** in this area.
-Some research projects in the past have underestimated this issue and failed to produce replicable findings.
-Hence, this article presents a roadmap on how to properly set up a scientific methodology to run energy efficiency experiments.
-It mostly stems from my previous work on [doing research and publishing](/publications) on Green Software.
+We decide to investigate the claim that python 3.14 has an improvements of up to 30% in speed and how that impacts the energy consumption.
+To investigate this idea is to use the prerelease version of 3.14 python interpreter and compare the energy consumption for a code snippet of this interpreter vs an older interpreter, to see whether faster speeds impact energy consumption

-This article is divided into two main parts: 1) how to set up energy measurements with minimum bias, and 2) how to analyse and take scientific conclusions from your energy measurements.
+[//]: # (This article is divided into two main parts: 1&#41; how to set up energy measurements with minimum bias, and 2&#41; how to analyse and take scientific conclusions from your energy measurements.)

-Read on so that we can get your paper accepted in the best scientific conference.
+[//]: # (Read on so that we can get your paper accepted in the best scientific conference.)

 ---
 #### 👉 Note 1: